 Environmental Component (Subcomponent) Option Level of Effect Impact Considerations (Implementation and Operational Activities) Alternative 3: Do Nothing No impacts anticipated.
-Should the structure fail and need to be removed, there will be moderate to high impacts to out-of-town traffic Alternative 1: Replacement (Same Location) Moderate to high impacts to cultural heritage values are anticipated given that the bridge will be removed prior to construction of the new crossing.
+Should the structure fail and need to be removed, there will be moderate to high impacts to out-of-town traffic Cultural Environment Alternative 1: Replacement (Same Location) Moderate to high impacts to cultural heritage values are anticipated given that the bridge will be removed prior to construction of the new crossing.
 Documentation of the bridge will be conducted, with particular attention to its triple-span, curved concrete T-beam structures and made available to future researchers through the Bruce County Archives Impacts will be mitigated by incorporating features influenced by the existing bridge and maintaining landscape views of the Teeswater River, and views of adjacent properties.
-Cultural (Built Heritage) Alternative 2: Replacement (New Location) High impacts to cultural heritage values are anticipated given that the bridge will be in a new location.
+(Built Heritage Resources and Cultural Heritage Landscapes) Alternative 2: Replacement (New Location) High impacts to cultural heritage values are anticipated given that the bridge will be in a new location.
 Documentation of the bridge will be conducted, with particular attention to its triple-span, curved concrete T-beam structures and made available to future researchers through the Bruce County Archives Impacts will be mitigated by incorporating features influenced by the existing bridge and maintaining landscape views of the Teeswater River, and views of adjacent properties.
 Alternative 3: Do Nothing O • No impacts initially, however if the deterioration is not addressed, the structure could fail at some point in the future and the heritage value of the structure would be lost.
-Cultural (Archaeology) Alternative 1: Replacement (Same Location) Construction of a new bridge at the site will require excavation of native soils to construct the new abutments and wider road approaches.
+EnvironmentAlternative 1: Replacement (Same Location)construct the new abutments and wider road approaches.
+The potential impact buried cultural material.(ArchaeologicalSame Location)• A Stage 1 & 2 Archaeological Assessment will be completed Construction of a new bridge at the site will require excavation of native soils to construct the new abutments and wider road approaches.
 These activities will potential impact buried cultural material.
-A Stage 1 &amp; 2 Archaeological Assessment will be completed in advance of construction to ensure that archaeological materials are identified.
+A Stage 1 & 2 Archaeological Assessment will be completed in advance of construction to ensure that archaeological materials are identified.

 Environmental Component (Subcomponent) Option Level of Effect Impact Considerations (Implementation and Operational Activities) Alternative 2: Replacement (New Location) Construction of a new bridge at the site will require excavation of native soils to construct the new abutments and wider road approaches.
 These activities will potential impact buried cultural material.
-A Stage 1 &amp; 2 Archaeological Assessment will be completed in advance of construction to ensure that archaeological materials are identified.
-Alternative 3: Do Nothing 0 No impacts anticipated.
+A Stage 1 & 2 Archaeological Assessment will be completed in advance of construction to ensure that archaeological materials are identified.
+Alternative 3: Do Nothing \bigcirc No impacts anticipated.
 Alternative 1: Replacement (Same Location) • Construction of a new bridge at the site would result in the highest capital costs Economic (Project Area) Alternative 2: Replacement (New Location) • Construction of a new bridge at the site would result in the highest capital costs.
 Alternative 3: Do Nothing O • No impacts anticipated initially, however should the deterioration not be remediated and the crossing fail, the Municipality may be liable for damages to the surrounding environment and to any affected vehicles.
 Economic (Community) Alternative 1: Replacement (Same Location) Some impact is anticipated for small businesses located in downtown Paisley, particularly if there is an extensive detour Some short-term impact is anticipated to the Tourism industry during construction; however the new bridge may contain features to add value to the industry.
 Alternative 2: Replacement (New Location) Some impact is anticipated for small businesses located in downtown Paisley, particularly if there is an extensive detour Some short-term impact is anticipated to the Tourism industry during construction; however the new bridge may contain features to add value to the industry.